 The Case for Opt-In

 Let’s take a deeper dive into email marketing legal requirements.
 And more specifically, the case for why opt-in is a better option.
 In our last post, we discussed compliance with the CAN-SPAM Act.
 But the CAN-SPAM Act isn’t the only regulation on email marketing.
 Canada has the Canada Anti-Spam Law (CASL) and the European Union has the General Data Protection Regulations (GDPR).
 Many other countries have email marketing legislation as well, similar to these laws.
+And other than the United States, almost every country requires affirmative opt-in for email marketing.

 The CAN-SPAM Act applies to all commercial email marketing

 The CAN-SPAM Act doesn’t apply just to bulk email.
-It covers all commercial email.
+It covers ALL commercial email.
 The law defines commercial email as “any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service.”
 That’s a lot of “commercial!”
 But what it boils down to is this . . . if your intent is to make money, even indirectly, then you must comply with the CAN-SPAM Act.

 In addition to commercial email, the CAN-SPAM Act recognizes transactional email.
 Transactional email is an email sent regarding a product or service the customer has already purchased.
 For example, a shipping notification.
 While transactional email is not subject to CAN-SPAM regulation, if you combine commercial and transactional content in a single email, then you still need to comply with the CAN-SPAM Act.